E-Reserves Faculty Guidelines

 Any faculty member or instructor who is affiliated with University of Cincinnati Libraries, Clermont College Library, or UC Blue Ash College Library may utilize electronic reserves in their Blackboard/Canvas online learning environment.

-How can faculty members use E-Reserves in Blackboard?
+How can faculty members use E-Reserves in Canvas?

-1. Contact your librarian to discuss what materials need to be in your E-Reserves folder.
+1. Contact your subject specialist librarian to discuss what materials can be placed in your course's module in Canvas.

 Contact your subject specialist librarian.